How to Pick the Right Pricing Plan for Your Client

 Making the final decision

-When you recommend a Squarespace plan to a client, you need to be prepared to justify it.
+When you recommend a Squarespace plan to a client, be prepared to justify it.
 Review the key requirements for the website that you identified with your client and align these with the most appropriate plan, backing up your decision with facts and data.
 Remember: the clearer you can be with your client, the better.

 A pro’s recommendations